SAP-samples/alm-demo-session/README.md

 This repository contains the material for the SAP TechEd 2023 session called XP261 - Observability for your SAP BTP Applications with SAP Cloud ALM.

-SAP Cloud ALM provides a new Data Collection Infrastructure that offers a standardized way to collect monitoring data using Open Telemetry.
+SAP Cloud ALM provides a [Next Generation Data Collection Infrastructure](https://support.sap.com/en/alm/sap-cloud-alm/operations/expert-portal/data-collection-infrastructure.html) that offers a standardized way to collect monitoring data using Open Telemetry.
 With this, instrumentation efforts for your PaaS applications on SAP BTP, Cloud Foundry environment are reduced to a bare minimum.
 Get an overview of the concept and learn how to instrument your applications – and how this results in monitoring data coming up in SAP Cloud ALM applications like Exception Monitoring, Health Monitoring, and Real User Monitoring.

 ## Overview